 Your scripts are many hundreds or even thousands of lines long

-Your data files have names like data_jan16
+Your data files have names like data_jan16,

 You sometimes get different results when you re-run the same command (!)